ryasmi/rulr/readme.md

 Rulr was started in 2016 and continues to be maintained to save time writing validation logic and correcting data by returning as many validation errors as possible in one function call.

-Rulr has not been publicised until 2020 because as a full-time Software Engineer on a commercially supported open source project, I understand the committment and responsbility that is required.
+Rulr was not publicised until 2020 because as a full-time Software Engineer on a commercially supported open source project, I understand the commitment and responsibility that is required.
 Since 2016 TypeScript has gained many great validation libraries.
 I have greatly admired the work of [Tom Crockett in RunTypes](https://github.com/pelotom/runtypes) and more recently [Colin McDonnell in Zod](https://github.com/vriad/zod).
 Their work has influenced some parts of Rulr and it is my hope that if nothing else, publicising Rulr will influence existing and future validation packages for the better.

 The time you've taken to consider Rulr is appreciated.
 If it's not too much trouble, you can help everyone understand what you need from a validation package by providing feedback, bug reports, and feature requests via [a Rulr Github issue](https://github.com/ryansmith94/rulr/issues).